discoveryjs/json-ext/README.md

 When to use:
 - Huge JSON needs to be generated (e.g. >500MB on Node.js)
 - Needed to reduce memory pressure. `JSON.stringify()` needs to generate the entire JSON before send or write it to somewhere.
 With `stringifyStream()` you may send a result to somewhere as first bytes of the result appears.
 This approach helps to avoid storing a huge string in the memory at a single time point.
+- The object being serialized contains Promises or Streams (see Usage for examples)

 [Benchmark](https://github.com/discoveryjs/json-ext/tree/master/benchmarks#stream-stringifying)